Zannatul/job-listing-app/README.md

 - **Job details:** User can see job details.
 - **Apply Jobs:** Users can apply job by name and email.
 - **Total view and total applicants:** User can see how much jobpost viwed and how much applicant applied.
+- **Email notification ** Email notification are implemented with laravel job and queue.
+- ** Test case ** Test case for job list are written.
+Test case are using mockery.

 ## Technologies Used